GamesDean/EasyForecastOss/coding_standards.md

   - Library dependencies: inject dependencies as constructor parameters <also interfaces>, IOC/Inversion Of Control containers.
 As a rule of thumb, do injected abstraction over a concrete implementation for libraries that 1) Have side effects 2) Behave differently in different environments
   - Global variables: inject dependencies as constructor parameters <or as function parameters, using also interfaces>

-High cohesion _(all the variables and methods should be related, everything should operate at the same level of abstraction, and the pieces should fit neatly together)_
+High cohesion _(all the variables and methods should be related, everything should operate at the same level of abstraction, and the pieces should fit neatly together)_.

+Prefer [Composition over inheritance].

 Make your objects as immutable as possible.